AnnieRuru/Release/Guides/Shuffle Algorithm.md

 The main point of using this function is to shuffle arrays.
 This function uses [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
--> It generate a set of numbers in random order that are not repeated.
+-> It generate a set of numbers in random order that the numbers are not repeated.
 This can also found in [Hercules github](https://github.com/HerculesWS/Hercules/commit/bb214d4651c9c9aa9599f50cb5de52059176a87f).
 ```c
 //	F_ShuffleNumbers( <start num>, <last num>, <output array>{, <count>} );